 A trust or nonexplicit trust that does not have an EIN should apply for one on Form SS-4, Application for Employer Identification Number.
-You can get Form SS-4, and other IRS tax forms and publications, by calling 1-800-TAX-FORM (1-800-829-3676) or by accessing the IRS Web Site at www.irs.gov.
+You can get Form SS-4, and other IRS tax forms and publications, by calling 1-800-TAX-FORM (1-800-829-3676) or by accessing the IRS website at www.irs.gov.

-Send Form SS-4 to the same Internal Revenue Service Center where you file Form 706-GS(D-1).
+Send Form SS-4 to the Internal Revenue Service Center listed under Where To File on page 1.
 If the EIN has not been received by the filing time for the GST form, write "Applied for" on line 2a.

-Part II.
-Distributions
+Part II-Distributions